Jon Brion: Meaningless

 Brion was signed to the Lava/Atlantic label in 1997, but was released from his contract after turning in his solo debut album Meaningless; the album was released independently in 2001.

-He is rumored to be working on his second solo full-length album at Abbey Road Studios.
+In 2022, the album was remastered and re-released through Jealous Butcher Records, with Brion's approval.

+Although, rumors persist about Brion working on a second solo full-length album, as of 2023, an album has not been forthcoming.
+In 2004, Aimee Mann stated "Jon has at least 10 albums' worth of material," and "I think he has a hard time saying anything is finished whether he's producing or doing his own songs.
+Jon's a perfectionist."

 Film scores

-Brion is an accomplished film composer, having started scoring by frequently working with director Paul Thomas Anderson, with whom he has a preferential working relationship.
+Brion is an accomplished film composer, having started scoring by frequently working with director Paul Thomas Anderson, with whom he collaborated on the director’s first three movies.
 In addition to scoring many of his films, Brion contributed music to Boogie Nights and had a cameo in the film as a moustached guitar player.

 Particularly in his film soundtracks, Brion is noted for his use of early analog sampling instruments, particularly the Chamberlin and Optigan, to create near-realistic emulations of certain instruments.

 He has earned Best Score Soundtrack Album Grammy nominations for his work on 1999's Magnolia and 2004's Eternal Sunshine of the Spotless Mind.

 Brion was hired at the last minute to write the incidental music for The Break-Up.
 He has also scored and provided original music for I Heart Huckabees, Punch-Drunk Love, Step Brothers (with Chris Thile), ParaNorman, The Future, Synecdoche, New York, Greta Gerwig's Lady Bird and Disney's Christopher Robin (with Geoff Zanelli).
 He also did live composition for a musical commentary on the Step Brothers DVD.

 He also composed the score to the Disney/Pixar short film, The Blue Umbrella, working alongside Sarah Jaffe.

+Two previously unreleased tracks of Brion's were used in the score of Paul Thomas Anderson's 2025 film One Battle After Another.